yiminghu-SYSU/TQ_Astro_Workshop/README.md

 Long Wang:
 1. What is the ability of TianQin to detect binary black hole mergers and measure their parameters
 2. Is TianQin planning to collaborate with ground-based detectors for multiband observations

-Tong Liu:
-1. How TianQin can reshape our understanding of star collapse through TianQin's observation of nearby outbursts like supernovae, GRB, etc.

 ## Link to the call